mem48/geocompr/main.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">`raster` objects can contain values of class `numeric`, `integer`, `logical` or `factor`, but not `character`.
 To use character values they must first be converted into an appropriate class, for example using the function `factor()`.
-The `levels` argument was used in the preceding code chund to create an ordered factor: clay < silt < sand in terms of grain size.
+The `levels` argument was used in the preceding code chunk to create an ordered factor: clay < silt < sand in terms of grain size.
 See the [Data structures](http://adv-r.had.co.nz/Data-structures.html) chapter of [@wickham_advanced_2014] for further details on classes.</div>\EndKnitrBlock{rmdnote}

-`raster` objects represent categorical varibles as integers, so `grain[1, 1]` returns a number that represents a unique identifiers, rather than "clay", "silt" or "sand".
+`raster` objects represent categorical variables as integers, so `grain[1, 1]` returns a number that represents a unique identifiers, rather than "clay", "silt" or "sand".
 The raster object stores the corresponding look-up table or "Raster Attribute Table" (RAT) as a data frame in a new slot named `attributes`, which can be viewed with `ratify(grain)` (see `?ratify()` for more information).
 Use the function `levels()` to retrieve the attribute table and add additional factor values: